 - Charming Castles

-Throughout Slovakia, there are more than 100 castles and even more grand chateaux dotting the country's land.
+Slovakia has more than 100 castles and even more grand chateaux dotting the country's land.
 Due to Slovakia's central location in Europe, it was a very populated area back in the Middle Ages that was prone to invasions; therefore, numerous castles were needed for defense.
-Slovakians see their castles as true national treasures.
-Be sure to see the incredible Spiš Castle, UNESCO World Heritage Site and one of the largest castle complexes in central Europe; the romantic Bojnice Castle, one of the most visited castles in all of Slovakia; and Bratislava Castle, standing as a symbol of the capital city of Bratislava.
+As a result, Slovakians see their castles as true national treasures.
+Be sure to visit the incredible Spiš Castle, a UNESCO World Heritage Site and one of the largest castle complexes in central Europe; the romantic Bojnice Castle, one of the most visited castles in all of Slovakia; and Bratislava Castle, standing as a symbol of the capital city of Bratislava.

 - Spectacular Caves

 Looking for an adventure?
-Lace up your shoes and explore one of Slovakia's 6,000 discovered caves!
-Although there are most likely many more to be uncovered, travelers can seek out most of these incredible caves at Low Tatras, Slovak Karst, and Slovak Paradise national parks.
+Lace-up your shoes and explore one of Slovakia's 6,000 discovered caves!
+Although there are likely many more to be uncovered, travelers can seek out most of these incredible caves at Low Tatras, Slovak Karst, and Slovak Paradise national parks.
 One of the caves -- The Krasnohorska cave -- holds the record for the highest sinter column in the world in the Guinness Book of Records!
-These thousands of natural phenomenons have attracted travelers around the world, and is one of the most popular reasons why people visit Slovakia.
+These thousands of natural phenomena have attracted travelers worldwide and are one of the most popular reasons why people visit Slovakia.

 - Folk Architecture

 Did you know that Slovakia is home to the first folk architecture reservation in the world?
-In northern Slovakia, the charming village of Čičmany dates all the way back to 1272, with over 130 houses in the area that illustrate the iconic folk architecture: wooden houses that are painted and decorated with a variety of folk ornaments and designs.
+In northern Slovakia, the charming village of Čičmany dates back to 1272, with over 130 houses in the area that illustrate the iconic folk architecture: wooden houses that are painted and decorated with a variety of folk ornaments and designs.
 Other areas in Slovakia that represent this picturesque style are Slovak Karst and Vlkolínec.
-To compliment the folk designs, Slovakia is also known for having traditional folk dances, Odzemok standing as the national dance of the country.
+To complement the folk designs, Slovakia is also known for having traditional folk dances, Odzemok standing as the country's national dance.

 Already booked on one of our packages to Slovakia?
 See everything you need to know before you go.